A statistical framework for efficient out of distribution detection in deep neural networks: Testing layers with a large number of channels

 \section{Testing layers with a large number of channels}

-We have used the Simes test to combine all channels' p-values to represent the layer.
-A possible alternative one may consider, is to simply choose the minimum p-value instead.
+We have used the Simes test to combine all channels' $p$-values to represent the layer.
+A possible alternative one may consider, is to simply choose the minimum $p$-value instead.
 The issue with this approach is its ignorance of the layer size (i.e., the number of channels).
-Suppose there are $n$ observations in our calibration set and $p$ channels, assuming the channels are independent, the probability of obtaining the minimal possible p-value, $1/n$, under the null hypothesis, is $(n - 1 / n)^p$.
+Suppose there are $n$ observations in our calibration set and $p$ channels, assuming the channels are independent, the probability of obtaining the minimal possible $p$-value, $1/n$, under the null hypothesis, is $(n - 1 / n)^p$.
 As $p$ increase this probability tends to 1, rendering the layer uninformative.
 Thus, a good combination method should account for the total number of channels.

 The problem is addressed by the Bonferroni correction, which is a common method for multiple comparisons corrections.
-It involves multiplying the channels' p-values by the number of hypotheses considered.
-Now, we can simply use the corrected minimal p-value.
-However, for a layer that has more channel than the number of available observations, $n < p$, the obtained p-value will always be $1$.
+It involves multiplying the channels' $p$-values by the number of hypotheses considered.
+Now, we can simply use the corrected minimal $p$-value.
+However, for a layer that has more channel than the number of available observations, $n < p$, the obtained $p$-value will always be $1$.
 This is due to the conservative correction rule.
-Since, the p-values obtained by the Bonferroni correction, are equal or larger than those from Simes test.
-The Simes test is uniformly more powerful than the Bonferroni test \cite{simes1986improved}.
-Other multiple hypotheses correction methods could be applicable such as \cite{holm1979simple}, \cite{hochberg1988sharper} and more.
+Since, the $p$-values obtained by the Bonferroni correction, are equal or larger than those from Simes test.
+The Simes test is uniformly more powerful than the Bonferroni test \citep{simes1986improved}.
+Other multiple hypotheses correction methods could be applicable such as \citet{hochberg1988sharper} and more.
+One still needs to choose the how summarize the $p$-values into a single value, for example taking the minimum corrected $p$-value.
+We have chosen the Simes test, since it is a powerful and simple test well suited for detecting sparse signal, with added benefit of adjusting for the number of channels.

+A different option is to simply use any reduction and simply evaluate the eCDF of the reduction again.
+However, as was demonstrated with using the minimum these functions can be uninformative.